fc-io/Scout-REViewer-service/README.md

 2 changes that needs to be made are:

 1. update the `HOST_DATA` value to point towards your `.fasta` reference file.
    This will be used as default if the user does not provide one.
 2. update the file name in the `REV_REF_PATH` to match the reference file in your `host_data` folder

 SRS_PORT can be changed to set the port the service exposes.

-REV_CATALOG_PATH can be changed to point to a file in the `host_data` folder but this is not required.
+REV_CATALOG_PATH can be changed to point to a custom file in the `host_data` folder but this is not required as one is provided by default.

 #### run